Fossil Gen 5 LTE Review: Rehashing last year's hardware

 This story was originally published and last updated .

-It's been hard to find Android-compatible wearables that are worth the asking price, but Fossil usually comes through.
+Google's Wear OS is not in the best state right now, but it's serviceable if you want a smartwatch that integrates deeply with your phone.
+When you decide to make do with Wear OS, Fossil is usually there to offer an array of acceptable devices.
 Over a year ago, we reviewed the Fossil Gen 5 and it was one of the best Wear OS smartwatches at the time.
 Since then, very little has happened in the Wear OS world.
 That's why the Fossil Gen 5 LTE is exciting: it's one of the few LTE-enabled Wear OS devices on the market, and LTE on watches can be a real game-changer, in my experience.

 However, it doesn't bring anything new besides LTE, and while that LTE is useful, it doesn't really make up for the old hardware, continued Wear OS bugs, limited carrier support, and high price tag.